PhD (Science) in Mathematical Physics

 September (or other agreed time)

-Candidates for a PhD degree will normally be expected to have a First Class Honours Primary Degree in Mathematical/Theoretical Physics or a relevant discipline.
+Candidates for a PhD degree will normally be expected to have a Masters degree or a First Class Honours primary degree in Mathematical/Theoretical Physics or a relevant discipline.

 Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.

 - TOEFL (Internet based test): 95

 Cosmology and the large-scale structure of the Universe, especially theoretical models of galaxy formation and the evolution of galaxy clustering.
 The cosmic microwave background as a probe of space-time geometry and models of the early Universe.
 Dark matter and dark energy.
 Statistical analysis of present and future observational data, especially the European Space Agency's forthcoming Euclid mission.

 Quantum field theory and its use in elementary particle physics, condensed matter physics and statistical physics.

 Unified theories of high energy physics and general relativity.
 Thermodynamics of black holes.

 Non-equilibrium dynamics in quantum systems.
 Many-particle phenomena in laser-cooled trapped atomic gases.
 Using entanglement measures (from quantum information theory) to study condensed matter states and phenomena.
 Topological order and other unconventional ordering.